locnnil/workshop/docs/tutorial/index.rst

 --------------------

 For security and control,
-|project_markup| exposes various host system capabilities to the workshop
+|ws_markup| exposes various host system capabilities to the workshop
 by connecting it to various :ref:`interfaces <exp_interfaces>`.
 SDKs can also use interfaces to interact in an organised fashion.